MatP25/Dotnet-OracleDB-Docker/README.md

 This creates a new user called testuser with password oracle123 and grants it usage privileges on the database

 #
-3 - IN SQL DEVELOPER TOOL EXTENSION:
+## 3 - Create a new connection as testuser:
-Create a new connection as testuser
+IN ORACLE SQL DEVELOPER TOOL EXTENSION FOR VSCODE:

 - Connection type = Basic
 - Role = default